Art-Sells/Arells/Build-Notes.md

 if

 assetConnected: true
-assetConnectionCancelled: false
 assetConnecting: false

-(Connected Ethereum with Metamask/Base) button placeholder should show
+(Asset Connected) button placeholder should show

 if

-walletConnected: false
-walletConnectionCanceled: true
-walletConnecting: true

-or if

 assetConnected: false
-assetConnectionCancelled: true
 assetConnecting: false

 (Connect Ethereum with Metamask/Base)  button should show